luii-hub/luii-hub/README.md

 ###

-<p align="left">♦︎ I'm as aspiring software developer from the Philippines 🇵🇭.<br><br> ♦︎ I'm interested in full-stack development, DevOps, and HCI <br><br>♦︎ I'm a Quality Assurance Tester for our web application project, BantayBuddy 🐶. <br>  A social media platform for pets and pet owners alike 🌐.<br><br>♦︎ In my free time, I study Front-End Development at UDemy to expand my skills as a developer.</p>
+<p align="left">♦︎ I'm as aspiring software developer from the Philippines 🇵🇭.<br><br> ♦︎ I'm interested in full-stack development, Business Intelligence, and HCI <br><br>♦︎ I'm a Quality Assurance Tester for our web application project, BantayBuddy 🐶. <br>  A social media platform for pets and pet owners alike 🌐.<br><br>♦︎ In my free time, I study Front-End Development at UDemy to expand my skills as a developer.</p>

 ###